grolimur/ma-vie-sans-google/03-pourquoi-sans-google.md

 Google devient co-propriétaire de tout contenu qui transite par ces services, mais n'accepte aucune responsabilité quant au contenu déposé: "*Nos Services affichent des contenus n’appartenant pas à Google.
 Ces contenus relèvent de l’entière responsabilité de l’entité qui les a rendus disponibles.*"
 A contrario, "*l’utilisation de[s Services de Google] ne vous confère aucun droit de propriété intellectuelle sur nos Services ni sur les contenus auxquels vous accédez.*" ([*source: Conditions d’utilisation de Google*] (http://marker.to/mCJfju))

-Yahoo! indique ne pas prétendre s'accaparer vos contenus.
+**Yahoo** prétend ne pas s'accaparer vos contenus.
 Pourtant voyez vous-mêmes:
 > "*Yahoo does not claim ownership of Content you submit or make available for inclusion on the Yahoo Services.
 However, with respect to Content you submit or make available for inclusion on publicly accessible areas of the Yahoo Services, you grant Yahoo the following worldwide, royalty-free and non-exclusive license(s), as applicable:*

 > *a.
 With respect to Content you submit or make available for inclusion on publicly accessible areas of Yahoo Groups, the license to use, distribute, reproduce, modify, adapt, publicly perform and publicly display such Content on the Yahoo Services solely for the purposes of providing and promoting the specific Yahoo Group to which such Content was submitted or made available.
 This license exists only for as long as you elect to continue to include such Content on the Yahoo Services and will terminate at the time you remove or Yahoo removes such Content from the Yahoo Services.*